infinitempg/CFB-Rankings/README.md

 Right now, the data is being scraped from ESPN.
 However, they recently changed their schedule page, so I will probably re-write from scratch (again) to get it to work with Massey Ratings or Sports-Reference.

+Actually, Sports-Reference would work.

+To do:

+1. Get correct link codes for all schools by going through https://www.sports-reference.com/cfb/conferences/
+2. Get output json to match `savefile.json` in new python script
+3. ???
+4. Profit

 ## Files

 * id_list.json: A JSON that matches all FBS teams to their ESPN ID